Dylan-J-Morris/covid19-forecasting-aus/README.md

 ## Required arguments
 ```
 DATADATE='2022-01-04'   # Date of NNDSS data file
-NSIMS=200000               # Total number of simulations to run should be > 5000
+NUM_THREADS=4               # Total number of simulations to run should be > 5000
-APPLY_SEEDING='False'
+NSIMS=1000               # Total number of simulations to run should be > 5000
 ```

 ## Scenario modelling